-The hip flexors function in three way: flexing the hip joint, flexing the trunk and stabilizing
+The hip flexors function in three ways: flexing the hip joint, flexing the trunk and stabilizing the pelvis.

 Extended periods of sitting causes the hip flexors to tighten which can lead to poor posture and lower back pain.

-The iliopsoas is the most commonly tight hip flexor and is composed of two muscles, the psoas and iliacus as they share the same insertion
+The iliopsoas is the most commonly tight hip flexor and is composed of two muscles, the psoas major and iliacus as they share the same insertion point.

 The psoas has an origin on the vertebral bodies of the lumbar spine and the iliacus which has an origin on the iliac fossa (See figure 1).

 The rectus femoris, which is another hip flexor, crosses the hip and knee joint making it a hip flexor when the knee is in extension.

 Finally, a less commonly known hip flexor, the tensor fasciae latae (TFL).
 The TFL is not commonly classified as a hip flexor but it originates on ASIS of the iliac crest and inserts onto the IT band, which means it assist in hip flexion.

 After a popular response to our article 5 Exercises for Tight Adductors, our latest article explores the tight hip flexors and outlines some mobility drills that you can start implementing straight away.